nutellayan/cwWorld/use-cases/use-case-9.md

-# USE CASE: 9 Generate Report of Capital Cities Organized by Population Size
+# USE CASE: 9 Generate City Population Report in a region organised by largest to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I require a report listing all capital cities in the world, organized by population size from largest to smallest.
-The report should display the top 60 populated capital cities globally.
-This will facilitate analysis of population distributions among capital cities worldwide.
+*As an employee, I want to generate a report of all cities in a region organized by largest population to smallest.*

 ### Scope